-9.1 A courtesy runner must be the last out or last available player in the lineup.
-Or in other words the courtesy runner must be the player furthest away from the batter in the lineup that is not on base.
+9.1 A courtesy runner must be the last out or last available out in the lineup.
+Or in other words the courtesy runner must be the last out, available/capable to run.

-9.3 If you are starting a game with an injury it must be reported to the other Team Leader before the game and a courtesy runner must be used for the entire game from either Home plate or first base.
-If you are injured during the game and require a courtesy runner then you must have a courtesy runner from Home or first base for the remainder of the game.
+9.3 If you are starting a game with an injury, it must be reported to the other Team Leader before the game and a courtesy runner must be used for the entire game from home plate.
+If you are injured during the game and require a courtesy runner, then you must have a courtesy runner from Home for the remainder of the game.
 It is understood that that the intent of the rule is to allow a healing player to keep playing and minimize the chance of aggravating an injury.